Limit-sest/multi-tool/JOURNAL.md

 ![Clock display](<./images/Screenshot from 2025-07-21 17-20-39.png>)
 And finally compass, which will rotate.
 ![Compass UI](<./images/Screenshot from 2025-07-21 18-07-28.png>)
-And this is the result!.
+And this is the result!

 ![Final animation](<./images/readmedemo.gif>)

 **Time spent this session: 3h46m**